 Valentine’s Day as a Motivator to Consider Your Personal Finances

 Let’s examine Valentine’s Day as a motivation for getting your personal finances in order.
-I know.
-That doesn’t sound very romantic since chocolate, wine and greeting cards are usually not part of a financial plan.
+We know.
+That doesn’t sound very romantic since chocolate, wine, and greeting cards are usually not part of a financial plan.

-But what better way is there to show your love and commitment to your significant other, or your family members, than to get your financial affairs in order.
-Even if you are single and not connected strongly with family, consider taking care of your personal finances and financial planning as a show of love of yourself.
+But what better way is there to show your love and commitment to your significant other or your family members than to get your financial affairs in order.
+Even if you are single and not connected strongly with family, consider taking care of your personal finances and financial planning as a show of love for yourself.

-There are several common events I have heard over the years that motivate people to seek a financial advisor.
+There are several common events we have heard over the years that motivate people to seek a financial advisor.
 Typically, they involve change, or anticipated change, and can include:

 - New job